Maggie Jennings

 Biography

-Maggie Jennings works from her printmaking and painting studio in East London.
-Exuberant, colourful and vibrant, her work celebrates the energy of living things.
-She works with the vigour and dynamism that she perceives in the world around her to produce strong sensuous images.
-All forms of printmaking fascinate her, and she also draws constantly in the form of a diary.
-She did her Masters in Printmaking at Chelsea School of Art, London, and has taken workshops in Namibia, Zimbabwe and Romania.
+Exuberant and vibrant, Maggie Jennings' work celebrates the energy of living things.
+She works with the vigour and intensity that she perceives in the world around her to produce strong, sensuous images.
+All forms of printmaking fascinate her.
+She has taught all techniques and has also written the technical guidance book "Fine Art Printmaking".
+At present, she enjoys teaching intaglio printmaking at the Royal Drawing School.
+She draws constantly in the form of a diary.
+She did her Master’s in Printmaking at Chelsea School of Art, London, and has taken workshops in Namibia, Zimbabwe, and Romania.
 She was Artist in Residence at the University of Westminster and received a Greek Government Scholarship and a Scholarship to the International University of Santa Cruz, Canary Isles.
-She has work in national and international collections and is currently writing a book on screenprinting.
+She has work in national and international collections.

 On drawing